-

 Given the above, we have the right to take serious action

-– We have the opportunity to enforce our copyright claim and issue a cease and desist on your internet services provider to immediately terminate operations of toviefor.com
+– We have the opportunity to enforce our copyright claim and issue a cease and desist on your internet services provider to immediately terminate operations of toviefor.com– We have the opportunity to revoke our claim to payment and auction the intellectual property developed to recover our losses

 – We have a trove of email communication and other correspondence records indicating the highly unethical and illegal behavior of TVF’s principal officers.
 We will release these documents to the appropriate authorities